HomeBlog

 So, dropping to the nearby Starbucks to grab a cup of joe doesn't constitute a business expense.

-Business miles should be properly logged and distinguished from personal driving.
+Business miles should be logged appropriately and distinguished from personal driving.

-It's worth mentioning that employees can no longer claim mileage deductions, but you can continue to reimburse them for business driving.
+It’s worth mentioning that employees can no longer claim mileage deductions.
+Still, you can continue to reimburse them for business use of their vehicles.

 Choose your method: Standard or Actual